SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 Saving via Terminal
 ~~~~~~~~~~~~~~~~~~~

-In the Terminal interface inside the Interactive environment, call the following
+In the Terminal interface inside the interactive environment, call the following
 three ``git`` commands to stage, commit, and push your changes:

 1. ``git add *``